PerfectAudience/reign/README.md

 * Coordination and division of labor between nodes using locks, queues, or some combination thereof.
 * Application logic based on service states - services can share data via ZooKeeper:  for example, nodes in one service may go into "safety mode" based on information provided by another service (error rates, etc.).

-Application using Reign quickly gain a high level of cluster-awareness and coordination capabilities.
+Applications using Reign quickly gain a high level of cluster-awareness and coordination capabilities.